Specifications of Viking Glory ferry

 Review of Viking Glory ferry

 MS Viking Glory ferry is a Ro-Ro passenger vessel operated by the Finland-based company VIKING LINE.
-The ship has a max capacity of 2800 passengers and 300 cars (or 90 trucks / trailers).
-The vessel is currently under construction in China and to be operated on the Sweden-Finland ferry route Stockholm-Turku (crossing time 10 hours) via Aland Islands (Mariehamn).
+The ship has a max capacity of 2800 passengers and 300 cars (or 90 trucks/trailers).
+The vessel is currently under construction in China (to be delivered in 2021-Q4) and since January 2022 will operate on the Sweden-Finland ferry route Stockholm-Turku (crossing time 10 hours) via Aland Islands (Mariehamn).

 As cruise ferry, Viking Glory has 922 cabins.
 All staterooms are air-conditioned and with en-suite bathrooms (WC, shower, washbasin), flat TV, radio, phone.
 Suites and Premium cabins (quads) additionally offer hairdryer, mini-fridge, double bed, double sofabed.
 The ferry company provides bed linens, towels, and toiletries.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers and people with reduced mobility).
 Allergy Cabins are with furniture made of non-allergic materials.